Historic counties of Wales: The counties

-1 The earldom of Pembroke and lordship of Glamorgan pre-date the Edwardian conquest.

-2 These counties originate in 1282, following King Edward I's conquest.

-3 These counties originate in 1535, with the Laws in Wales Act, 1535, converting the remaining Marcher Lordships into counties.

-4 Despite being created at the same Act as the other counties, Monmouthshire was included with English counties for legal purposes until 1974.
+Despite being created at the same Act as the other counties, Monmouthshire was included with English counties for legal purposes until 1974.
 Between 1536 and 1974 the formulation "Wales and Monmouthshire" was frequently used.

-The 1535 Laws in Wales Act had the effect of abolishing the marcher lordships within and on the borders of Wales.
+The 1535 Laws in Wales Act abolished the marcher lordships within and on the borders of Wales.
 In the border areas, several were incorporated in whole or in part into English counties.
 The lordships of Ludlow, Clun, Caus and part of Montgomery were incorporated into Shropshire; and Wigmore, Huntington, Clifford and most of Ewyas were included in Herefordshire.